To be eligible for the Davidson Academy, applicants must:

 - Demonstrate motivation, social and emotional maturity, and overall readiness for an accelerated educational environment; and

-- If applying to the Reno campus, are, or intend to be, residents of Nevada; or
+- Are, or intend to be, residents of Nevada.

 The Davidson Academy is a middle and high school level school.
 It is recommended that applicants at minimum have 6th grade in progress at the time of application.
 Any student who is under the age of 18, meets eligibility criteria, and who can perform at an academic level of advanced middle school or higher in all subjects may apply to the Davidson Academy.